KarlQu1990/qwentts.cpp/docs/ARCHITECTURE.md

 acoustic codes of that frame.
-The codes are turned into a waveform by a separate audio tokenizer, the Qwen3-TTS-Tokenizer-12Hz (Mimi-style SEANet plus a transformer, residual vector quantiser, a ConvNeXt upsampler and a DAC v2 decoder), running at 12.5 frames per second over 24 kHz mono audio.
+The codes are turned into a waveform by a separate audio tokenizer, the Qwen3-TTS-Tokenizer-12Hz (Mimi-style SEANet plus a transformer, residual vector quantiser, a ConvNeXt upsampler and a DAC decoder, the Descript Audio Codec family), running at 12.5 frames per second over 24 kHz mono audio.

 Public checkpoints, two talker sizes :